-- 2.3 represents a significant shareholder; or - has served on the Board for more than nine years from the date of their first appointment.
+- holds cross-directorships or has significant links with other directors through involvement in other companies or bodies. - represents a significant shareholder; or - has served on the Board for more than nine years from the date of their first appointment.

 Where any of the above or other relevant circumstances apply, and the Board nonetheless considers that the non-executive director is independent, a clear explanation should be provided.